openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 # Playing video in full-screen mode {#playing-video-in-full-screen-mode}

-Flash Player and AIR allow you to create a full-screen application for your video playback, and support scaling video to full screen.
+OpenFL allow you to create a full-screen application for your video playback, and support scaling video to full screen.

 For AIR content running in full-screen mode on the desktop, the system screen saver and power-saving options are disabled during play until either the video input stops or the user exits full-screen mode.